masc-ucsc/livehd/docs/Usage.md

 # Usage

-This is a high level description of how to compile LiveHD and use it
+This is a high level description of how to compile LiveHD and use it.

 ## Requirements